MicrosoftEdge/WebView2Feedback/specs/RestartRequested.md

 {
     if (e.Priority == RestartRequestedPriority.BestEffort)
     {
-        // Depending on your app experience, you should remind user
+        // Depending on your app experience, you should remind the user
         // to restart on normal cadence.
         RemainderToRestartForUpdate();
     }